WHO AM I?

 In this section, I would like to introduce myself both personally and professionally as a lecturer.
 Below is my profile, along with several experiences I have gained throughout my academic career.

 My full name is Ni Luh Putu Dian Yunita Sari.
 My colleagues and students usually call me Dian.
 For your information, I am the first child in my family, as indicated by the traditional Balinese name “Putu.”
-I have one younger brother who works as a physiotherapist.
-I am married to a Balinese man and have one daughter.
+My parents work in the healthcare sector dan I have one younger brother who works as a physiotherapist.
+I am married to a Balinese man and have a daughter.
 My entire family is native Balinese.

 I decided to pursue a career in education in 2016, shortly after completing my Bachelor of Nursing degree in 2015.
 Since childhood, I have had a deep love for school and education.
 I have always viewed teachers as individuals who bring light in the midst of darkness.
 Likewise, I strongly believe that education is the most effective pathway to improving one’s life.
 One piece of advice from my parents that I continue to hold firmly is: “Education is the greatest inheritance, because it cannot be stolen by anyone.
 Even better, it grows as you share it with others.”
 This belief has strengthened my conviction to dedicate my life to the field of education.